 Food extrusion is one of the oldest and most reliable forms of food processing, dating back well over a century and expanding to cover more and more food sectors.
 As technology improves, so does food extrusion.
 The extrusion process in the food industry involves forcing mixed ingredients through a perforated plate or die in order to cut the end product into a specific size and shape.
-A food extruder typically is used for such products as breads, confectionary, cookies, cereals and even pet foods.
+Food extruders typically produce in food categories including breads, confectionary, cookies, cereals and even pet foods.
 At PacMoore, we currently emphasize two product types.
-The first is value-added inclusions for use by our customers in further processing.
+The first is inclusions for use by our customers in further processing.
 These include direct expanded cereal-based inclusions, high density pellets, and texturized vegetable proteins among others.
-The second is finished extruded snacks, which we are able to coat with flavors and package, allowing our customers to take them directly to their consumers.
+The second is finished extruded snacks.
+We are then able to coat them with flavors and package, allowing our customers to take them directly to their consumers.

-The technology used for extrusion in food processing has come a long way, and so has PacMoore.
-We use only state-of-the-art food extrusion equipment to offer you efficient and reliable services.
+Over time, the technology used for extrusion in food processing has come a long way, and so has PacMoore.
+We thus only use state-of-the-art food extrusion equipment to offer you efficient and reliable services.

-On June 22, 2015 the PacMoore Innovation Lab in Gridley, IL was opened and dedicated to the glory of God with a Proverbs 16:3 plaque that is placed on all new PacMoore buildings.
+On June 22, 2015, PacMoore opened our Innovation Lab in Gridley, IL and dedicated it to the glory of God.
 This site was designed with our customers in mind – to offer product development support by utilizing our Wenger TX-57 twin screw pilot extruder and PacMoore’s own Jon Baner – our Senior Technical Manager, a Certified Food Scientist, and a guru in the field of extrusion.